 A warrior who fell from the sky has made his final trip home.
 It took him 73 years.
 On Wednesday, the flag-draped casket bearing the remains of U.S. Army Air Forces 1st Lt.
 Leonard R. Farron was carried into the gymnasium of the Puyallup Tribe’s youth center.
 Farron, who grew up on Tacoma’s Tideflats, came from a notable heritage, being the great-great grandnephew of famed Nisqually arbitrator Chief Leschi.
 READ MORE

 We are proud to serve as a Community Partner in the We Honor Veterans Program

 We Honor Veterans is a program by the National Hospice and Palliative Care Organization (NHPCO).
 The NHPCO is the largest nonprofit membership organization representing Hospice and palliative care programs and professionals in the United States.
 The organization is committed to improving end of life care and expanding access to hospice care with the goal of profoundly enhancing quality of life for people dying in America and their loved ones.

-As a We Honor Veterans Community Partner, Piper-Morley with Oakwood Hill is committed to providing quality services to veterans and their families and to expanding community awareness of the unique needs of veterans and benefits available to them.
+As a We Honor Veterans Community Partner, Piper-Morley is committed to providing quality services to veterans and their families and to expanding community awareness of the unique needs of veterans and benefits available to them.
 We will strive to always do our best to ensure that happens.

-By recognizing the unique needs of America’s veterans and their families, Piper-Morley with Oakwood Hill, in collaboration with the Department of Veteran Affairs guide veterans and their families through their life stories toward a more peaceful ending.
+By recognizing the unique needs of America’s veterans and their families, Piper-Morley, in collaboration with the Department of Veteran Affairs guide veterans and their families through their life stories toward a more peaceful ending.

 For inquiries regarding VA benefits and the We Honor Veterans program, please call (253) 472-3353 and ask to speak to a funeral director.
 It is our desire to assist you in every way possible.